Dobby89/gulp-boilerplate/README.md

 #Boilerplate for Gulp

-Key Features
+###Key Features

 * Compiles scss with gulp-compass and gulp-autoprefixer
 * Compiles local scripts and bower dependencies using browserify
-* Has an icon font generator gulp task, which converts svg images to font files and creates a dynamic `_iconfont.scss` partial which references the icon font and unicode characters
+* Icon font generator gulp task, which converts svg images to font files and creates a dynamic `_iconfont.scss` partial which references the icon font and unicode characters
+* Browser Sync gulp task, which can serve static files or from localhost/yourlocal.dev

 ###Getting Started

+Run the following in your terminal
 ```
 $ npm install
 $ bower install